Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Bass amps 3.4

-While the SM58 won’t be able to capture the lower frequencies that a bass will omit, it can be used well in conjunction with another microphone that can.
+While the Shure SM58 won’t be able to capture the lower frequencies that a bass will omit, it can be used well in conjunction with another microphone that can.

 Drums 4.5